DiedrichsenLab/diedrichsenlab.github.io/_guides/08_preprocess_fMRI.md

                              'rtm', reference_image_option, ...
                              'prefix', prefix_for_functional_files){% endhighlight %}

 - This process only estimates a transformation matrix.
-It does not do any reslicing or smoothing.
+So, no reslicing.
 The registration is a rigid transformation (3 x,y,z translation parameters and 3 rotation parameters; overall 6 params).

 7&#46; **Replace the Transformation Matrix of Functional Images**
+- Replace the transformation matrix estimated in **step 6** in the functional images of each session.
+This step only changes the transformation matrix in the header of the .nii files.
+Thus, no reslicing.

+{% highlight matlab %}template_imana('FUNC:make_samealign', 'sn', subj_number, ...
+                                      'rtm', reference_image_option, ...
+                                      'prefix', prefix_for_functional_files){% endhighlight %}

+- After this step, use fsleyes (or similar apps) to visually inspect the coregistration of functional images to the anatomical image.
+You can simply overlay the functional run on the anatomical image and play with the color profiles, contrasts, opacity, etc. to make this process intuitive.

+8&#46; **Make Mask Images**
+- For the 1st level GLM you need to create mask image of the grey matter.

+{% highlight matlab %}template_imana('FUNC:make_maskImage', 'sn', subj_number, ...
+                                      'rtm', reference_image_option, ...
+                                      'prefix', prefix_for_functional_files){% endhighlight %}